 But traveling to peak destinations is difficult and not without risks.
 If you’re unprepared and out of shape, your dream adventure can quickly turn into a nightmare.
 You don’t want to ruin your trip due to lack of fitness.
 You should be able to face every challenge along your trek and reap the rewards in the end.

 Even if you know what exercises to do to prepare for your travel, it’s hard to get a new exercise regimen started.
 When prepping for a particular adventure, how do you schedule your workouts to ensure the best results?

-The answer is easy: Create a plan, and keep that plan simple.
+The answer to how to train for high altitudes is easy: Create a plan, and keep that plan simple.
 No need to shell out extra cash on a trainer or even a gym membership.
 With a plan like the one below, a few inexpensive pieces of equipment and proper workout attire, you can prepare for your next high peak adventure in the comfort of your own home or neighborhood.

 Start the workout in the three months leading up to your adventure, and enjoy the fruits of your hard work when you finally reach the peak!

 Once you have a plan, devise a workout schedule that addresses all the fitness requirements you will need to tackle your trek with maximum ease.
 If you know other trekkers more experienced in high-altitude prep, they may be able to help you with additional workouts and tips.